Portable washing machines are a useful addition to any home.

 Having said that, cleaning the lint filters can be very easy.

-Simply detach the lint filter and wash it thoroughly under running tap water.
+Simply detach the lint filter and wash it thoroughly under running tap water and you should be good.

-If the filter is in extremely bad shape, try to wash it using water and vinegar.
+• If the filter is in extremely bad shape, you may need to wash it a couple of times using water and vinegar.

 We have found a nice video that shows, how to clean the lint filter (This video is for front load washer, but the process to clean the filter remains the same).